kotlin-magazine/kotlin-magazine/articles/mariusz_soltysiak_convert_html_to_pdf_with_kotlin.md

 11. The client can close the pool using the `close()` method.
 12. The pool releases all resources associated with it.

-We need to focus on the point 4. and create the PooledObjectFactory instance, which will tell the pool how to work with our Playwright instances:
+To implement point 4, we must create a PooledObjectFactory instance that will instruct the pool on how to handle our Playwright instances.

 ```kotlin
 class BrowserContextPooledObjectFactory : PooledObjectFactory<BrowserContext>, AutoCloseable {